Qaminono/Yahoo_Finance/scrapper/README.md

 There are few steps to run this script:
-  1. Go to scrapper directory from directory with repo clone.
+  1. Go to scrapper directory from directory with the repo clone.

     $ cd ~/scrapper